-Similar to how building links and blogging are an effective strategy for increasing the web traffic your company generates from search engines, curated posts can also be an effective way to help with your social media visibility.
+Similar to how business blogging and back-linking strategies are effective for increasing the web traffic your company generates from search engines, curated posts can also be an effective way to help with your social media visibility.
 People can search certain keywords and terms within each social media platform.
 Curated posts can even help meld your marketing efforts together by generating SEO social signals.

 By having a continuous output of industry related terms within your social media material you are increasing your odds of being discovered by people who are actively looking for those specific keywords but may not have turned to Google just yet.

 Here’s an example: You own a local plant company in Austin.
 You post a news article you found about a new exotic species of flower that was recently discovered in Austin, Texas.
 Two things may happen.

 - One of your customers and followers are amazed at the story, so they share it on their page to show their friends.
 Out of curiosity, one of their friends starts looking through your company’s page.
 2 months later, when they need plants, they remember you and become your customer.